-Three features of China's experience help to overcome these challenges in identifying the casual effects of trade shocks.
+Three features of China's experience help to overcome these challenges in identifying the causal effects of trade shocks.
 The first is the unexpected nature of China's export growth, which caught many observers-including those at the Wall Street Journal-by surprise.
 Even after the launching of reform in the 1980s, few anticipated how important China would become for the world economy.
+Between 1984 and 1990, China's share of world manufacturing exports ticked up only modestly, from 1.2% to 1.9%.
+Its trade expansion did not begin in earnest until the 1990s, 15 years after Mao's death.
+China's post-Tiananmen crackdown made it difficult to foresee the confluence of events that would allow it to unleash its potential.
+After all, the Chinese economy had underperformed relative to Western Europe during every epoch since the 1500s (Zhu 2012).